benelan/build-sizes/README.md

 npx build-sizes your/build/directory
 ```

-## Usage
+## Using the CLI

-To run the script, you need to provide the path to the application's build directory.
-For example, `create-react-app` generates a directory named `build` for production.
+To run the script, you need to provide the path (absolute or relative) to the application's build directory.
+For example, `create-react-app` generates a directory named `build` (other common names include `dist` and `public)`).
 Once the application is built, you can get the sizes by running the following from the application's root directory:

 ```bash
 build-sizes build